Mycoplasma pneumoniae, Molecular Detection, PCR

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Identification of Mycoplasma pneumoniae by culture-based methods is time consuming, and insensitive.
-Serology based assays for Mycoplasma pneumoniae have several drawbacks.
-The development of IgM antibodies takes approximately 1 week and the IgM response in adults may be variable or it may be decreased in immunosuppressed individuals.(3,4) Confirmation of the disease may be dependent on the observation of a 4-fold rise in IgG antibody titers between acute and convalescent specimens, several weeks following the initial onset of illness, providing clinical utility only for retrospective testing.(4) Real-time PCR offers a rapid and sensitive option for detection of Mycoplasma pneumoniae DNA from clinical specimens.
+Identification of M pneumoniae by culture-based methods is time consuming and insensitive.
+Serology based assays for M pneumoniae have several drawbacks.
+The development of IgM antibodies takes approximately 1 week and the IgM response in adults may be variable or it may be decreased in immunosuppressed individuals.(3,4) Confirmation of the disease may be dependent on the observation of a 4-fold rise in IgG antibody titers between acute and convalescent specimens, several weeks following the initial onset of illness, providing clinical utility only for retrospective testing.(4) Real-time PCR offers a rapid and sensitive option for detection of M pneumoniae DNA from clinical specimens.

 Diagnosis of infections due to Mycoplasma pneumoniae